vitaly-t/pg-core/README.md

 $ npm install pg-core
 ```

-12/01/2020
+* 01/02/2020

+This project is being revived to be a low-level PostgreSQL driver, without anything extra,
-This project is currently dead.
-And if I am ever to resume it will be 100% in TypeScript.
+like query formatting.
+And it will be 100% in TypeScript.